tran-ethan/space-invaders/README.md

 - **Spaceship Movement**: The spaceship moves freely in all directions and is controlled using the WASD keys.
 It initially spawns at the bottom center of the screen.
 - **Shooting and Rockets**: Players can fire rockets to eliminate invaders.
 The type of rocket can be changed by pressing a key.
 A sound effect is played whenever rockets are fired.
 - **Invader Spawning**: The game generates random invaders with different 2D sprites.
 The first level starts with at least 15 invaders.
 Their speed and number increase as the player progresses through levels.
-- **Explosion Effects**: Whenever a rocket hits an invader, an explosion effect is triggered, accompanied by a sound effect.
 - **Game Over Conditions**: The game ends when all aliens are eliminated or when the spaceship is hit by invaders three times.
 A congratulation screen is displayed when the player wins.

 ## Getting started